Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +5000

-- In terms of its odds to win the national championship (+5000), Indiana is 16th-best in the country.
+- In terms of its odds to win the national championship (+5000), Indiana is 17th-best in the country.
 It is way below that, 37th, according to computer rankings.

-- The Hoosiers were +3500 to win the national championship at the start of the season, and have now fallen to +5000, which is the 69th-biggest change in the country.
+- The Hoosiers' national championship odds have dropped from +3500 at the start of the season to +5000, the 71st-biggest change among all teams.

-- Indiana has a 2% chance of winning the national championship, based on its moneyline odds.
+- Indiana's chances of winning the national championship, based on its odds, are 2%.

 Kent State Futures Odds